infiniteloom/infiniteloom/README.md

 Trained as a full-stack engineer, I'm most interested in front-end development, design and programming with UX/UI in mind.

-Below are some recent projects I built.
+Below are some recent projects I have built.

 <sub> _Please note that the databases may take 5-10 seconds to load images, etc. Thank you for your patience._ </sub>